 Packaging sells – everyone knows that - therefore, startup branding should not be taken lightly.

 The best tech company logos encompass the product's philosophy, present the company's ethical values, and stand the competition with unique personality and charisma.
 They flawlessly balance out names and graphics.

 Many things gathered under one roof in order to make the regular trademarks the best startup logos.
 Therefore, there is no single solution.
 Each company has their unique vision to this problem.
 You can stumble upon tech logo designs that are apparent, brutally simple, mysterious, or intricate.
 Some of them are conceptual, while others are literal.
 Variety is astonishing.
 Though one thing is certain, they easily get ingrained in the mind of the audience.

-4 Popular Techniques Used to Create the Best Startup Logos
+4 Popular Tips to Create the Best Startup Logos

 As we have already said, if you browse through the best startup logos, you may notice that tech logos come in all shapes and sizes.
 However, still one can delineate several popular approaches that logo designers use to create killing brand identity pieces.
 Let us consider them.

 1. Focus on Geometric Shapes